Contract theory: Adverse selection

 In adverse selection models, the principal is not informed about a certain characteristic of the agent at the time the contract is written.
 The characteristic is called the agent's "type".
 For example, health insurance is more likely to be purchased by people who are more likely to get sick.
-In this case, the agent's type is his or her health status, which is privately known by the agent.
+In this case, the agent's type is their health status, which is privately known by the agent.
 Another prominent example is public procurement contracting: The government agency (the principal) does not know the private firm's cost.
 In this case, the private firm is the agent and the agent's type is the cost level.

 In adverse selection models, there is typically too little trade (i.e., there is a so-called "downward distortion" of the trade level compared to a "first-best" benchmark situation with complete information), except when the agent is of the best possible type (which is known as the "no distortion at the top" property).
-The principal offers a menu of contracts to the agent; the menu is called "incentive-compatible" if the agent picks the contract that was designed for his or her type.
-In order to make the agent reveal the true type, the principal has to leave an information rent to the agent (i.e., the agent earns more than his or her reservation utility, which is what the agent would get if no contract was written).
+The principal offers a menu of contracts to the agent; the menu is called "incentive-compatible" if the agent picks the contract that was designed for their type.
+In order to make the agent reveal the true type, the principal has to leave an information rent to the agent (i.e., the agent earns more than their reservation utility, which is what the agent would get if no contract was written).
 Adverse selection theory has been pioneered by Roger Myerson, Eric Maskin, and others in the 1980s.
 More recently, adverse selection theory has been tested in laboratory experiments and in the field.

 Adverse selection theory has been expanded in several directions, e.g. by endogenizing the information structure (so the agent can decide whether or not to gather private information) and by taking into consideration social preferences and bounded rationality.